PaganoBerserker/docs/README.md

 ### System requirements. :card_file_box:

-* Knowledge of Git and GitHub.
-* Having previously read the Jekyll documentation.
-* Basic concepts about IPFS.
 * Access to [Fleek](https://fleek.co/) account or creating one.
-* You must have installed [Rubygems](https://rubygems.org/pages/download) (check your Gems version using gem -v),[GCC, and Make](https://www.delftstack.com/es/howto/linux/how-to-install-gcc-compiler-on-ubuntu/) (check versions using gcc -v, g++ -v, and make -v), as well as [Ruby 2.5.0](https://www.ruby-lang.org/es/documentation/installation/) (check your Ruby version using ruby -v).
+* You must have installed [Rubygems version 2.5.0 or higher.](https://rubygems.org/pages/download) (check your Gems version using gem -v  since you may already have it installed on your machine).
+* [GCC 10.2.1 and Make 4.3 or higher](https://www.delftstack.com/es/howto/linux/how-to-install-gcc-compiler-on-ubuntu/) (check versions using gcc -v, g++ -v, and make -v since you may already have it installed on your machine),
+* As well as [Ruby 2.5.0](https://www.ruby-lang.org/es/documentation/installation/) (check your Ruby version using ruby -v).

 ## :electric_plug: Installation :electric_plug: